 They also want to encourage people to give credit where credit is due, so they have implemented a system where you can report cases of plagiarism you find online.

 If you’re worried about accidentally plagiarizing, the best thing you can do is be careful.
-Use the host of SEO tools available to ensure your content is original, even when writing on a popular subject.
+Use the host of SEO tools available, including plagiarism SEO tools, to ensure your content is original, even when writing on a popular subject.

 Finally, it is best to write in your own words after doing enough research.